-Senate warns Trump on Afghanistan, Syria withdrawal
+Senate breaks with Trump on Afghanistan, Syria withdrawal

-WASHINGTON (AP) — The Senate has voted to oppose the withdrawal of U.S. troops from Syria and Afghanistan, breaking with President Donald Trump as he has called for a drawdown of troops in those countries.
+WASHINGTON (AP) — The Senate voted Monday to oppose the withdrawal of U.S. troops from Syria and Afghanistan, breaking with President Donald Trump as he calls for a military drawdown in those countries.

 Senators voted 70-26 for the amendment sponsored by Senate Majority Leader Mitch McConnell.
-The measure says the Islamic State and al-Qaida militants still pose a serious threat to the United States, and it warns that “a precipitous withdrawal” of U.S. forces could allow terrorists to regroup and destabilize critical regions.
+The measure says the Islamic State group and al-Qaida militants still pose a serious threat to the United States, and it warns that “a precipitous withdrawal” of U.S. forces from those countries could “allow terrorists to regroup, destabilize critical regions and create vacuums that could be filled by Iran or Russia.”

-Trump announced plans for a U.S. pullout from Syria in December, saying the Islamic State had been defeated.
-His intelligence chiefs say the group remains a threat.
+Trump abruptly tweeted plans for a U.S. pullout from Syria in December, arguing that the Islamic State group had been defeated even though his intelligence chiefs have said it remains a threat.
+Trump also ordered the military to develop plans to remove up to half of the 14,000 U.S. forces in Afghanistan.

-Trump has also ordered the military to develop plans to remove up to half of the 14,000 U.S. forces in Afghanistan.
+The strong bipartisan vote comes as Republican senators have increasingly diverged from Trump on foreign policy.
+When he introduced the amendment last week, McConnell said “ISIS and al-Qaida have yet to be defeated.”

 Most Read Nation & World Stories